nrasch/Portfolio/System-Code-and-Config-Samples/Code-Samples/Pentaho/README.md

 ![Summary Table](images/summary-table.png)

-I wasn't able to find a way to do this natively utilizing C-Tools commands, so needed a way to create and append the summary row myself.
+I wasn't able to find a way to do this natively utilizing C-Tools components, so I needed a way to create and append the summary row myself.

-### Fetch and store grand total
+### Fetch and store the grand total of all records
 In order to accomplish this I first needed to fetch and store the grand total of all records:

-1. Create a `sql over sqlJndi` object called 'totalRecordCount' with the following query to pull the grand total value:
+1. Create a `sql over sqlJndi` object called 'totalRecordCount' with the following SQL to aggregate the count of all records:
 ```sql
 SELECT COUNT(*) AS TOTAL
 FROM FACT_TABLE